-5.7 Lichfield Local Plan Policy HSC2 requires that all Strategic Development Allocations (i.e. development at Fradley Park) should provide playing field facilities at a minimum

-- level of 1.23ha per 1,000 population, including around 200m2 for changing and pavilion space and 0.025ha for parking. - 5.8 Lichfield Local Plan Policy Frad2 identified the need for a minimum of two football pitches and a cricket pitch to serve its SDA growth.
-The policy also recommended exploration of the need for a sports/social club and associated sports facility. - 5.9 Development with outline planning permission at Hay End Lane will provide two football pitches, changing facilities and associated car parking. - 5.10 Evidence gathered to inform the Neighbourhood Plan2 shows that, based on the existing provision and proposed growth in Fradley of the 1,250 dwellings on the SDA, there is a need for between two and three adult football pitches.
-This is in line with the Local Plan strategy for Fradley and the Lichfield District Playing Pitch, Tennis and Bowls Strategy3. - 5.11 In light of the emerging growth that is additional to that at the SDA, it is considered that, in addition to the two football pitches proposed as part of development at Hay End Lane, a further pitch should be provided.
+- 5.7 Lichfield Local Plan Policy HSC2 requires that all Strategic Development Allocations (i.e. development at Fradley Park) should provide playing field facilities at a minimum level of 1.23ha per 1,000 population, including around 200m for changing and pavilion space and 0.025ha for parking. - 5.8 Lichfield Local Plan Policy Frad2 identified the need for a minimum of two football pitches and a cricket pitch to serve its SDA growth.
+The policy also recommended exploration of the need for a sports/social club and associated sports facility. - 5.9 Development with outline planning permission at Hay End Lane will provide two football pitches, changing facilities and associated car parking. - 5.10 Evidence gathered to inform the Neighbourhood Plan shows that, based on the existing provision and proposed growth in Fradley of the 1,250 dwellings on the SDA, there is a need for between two and three adult football pitches.
+This is in line with the Local Plan strategy for Fradley and the Lichfield District Playing Pitch, Tennis and Bowls Strategy. - 5.11 In light of the emerging growth that is additional to that at the SDA, it is considered that, in addition to the two football pitches proposed as part of development at Hay End Lane, a further pitch should be provided.
 Ideally, to allow year-round use, one of these pitches should be an artificial surface which is floodlit.
-Alongside this, provision of a mini-football pitch for junior players is considered to be necessary to support activity across all age groups currently there is no provision for junior football in Fradley. - 5.12 Along with the additional pitch provision there should be a 600m2 sports and social facility which incorporates changing facilities to serve the additional pitches.
-In addition there should be approximately 750m2 of car parking provision. - 5.13 The provision of a cricket pitch is supported, which should be provided along with a pavilion and appropriate changing facilities.
-It would be efficient to provide this along with the football pitches and other facilities.
-This would enable the social/changing facilities to be shared. - 5.14 There is also a wider aspiration for a new bowling green, potentially to be provided alongside new sports pitch and pavilion provision, with facilities then being shared.
-However, at the present time, further work is needed to justify such provision.
+Alongside this, provision of a mini-football pitch for junior players is considered to be necessary to support activity across all age groups currently there is no provision for junior football in Fradley. - 5.12 Along with the additional pitch provision, the parish Council would like to see a new 600m sports and social facility which incorporates changing facilities to serve the additional pitches; and an additional circa 750m of car parking. - 5.13 The Parish Council would also like to see the provision of a new cricket pitch, pavilion and appropriate changing facilities. - 5.14 There is also a wider aspiration for a new bowling green, potentially to be provided alongside new sports pitch and pavilion provision, with facilities then being shared.
+However, at the present time, further work is needed to justify such provision. - 5.15 Engagement with promoters of land on the edge of Fradley has demonstrated a willingness, in principle, to provide new sports facilities as part of any possible development that would come forward.
+This is therefore considered to represent a good opportunity to provide the facilities that are needed to support the growing population of Fradley.
+What will be important to ensure is that the location of any sports facilities makes them easily accessible to the whole community of Fradley on foot and by bicycle as well as by car rather than just those on any new development.